New York Court of Appeals (2012)

 Jacqueline Greene joined Friedman & Gilbert in February 2014.
 Jacqueline’s civil rights practice focuses primarily on police and prison misconduct, wrongful convictions and wrongful imprisonment, and other government misconduct.

-Jacqueline also provides criminal defense representation in federal, state, and municipal criminal cases.
+Jacqueline also provides criminal defense representation in federal and state court criminal cases.

 In addition, Jacqueline serves as Co-Coordinator for the Ohio Chapter of the National Lawyers Guild.
 In this capacity, Jacqueline recruits and organizes pro bono criminal defense attorneys for political criminal cases in the Greater Cleveland area, defends protesters herself, and represents the NLG in civil litigation.
 Jacqueline also trains and organizes NLG Legal Observers (who observe law enforcement conduct at protests and demonstrations) in Northeast Ohio.